kevinbowe/PushApp/README.md

 -------------------------------------------------------------------------------

-##FEATURE BRANCH - Sub folder Feature
+##FEATURE BRANCH - Sub folder feature

 Data files and application files are typically stored in sub folders.
 Push should be able to find, copy/move, and delete these files and sub folders when appropriate.
 Not all sub folders and files should be processed.
 Push should be able to exclude certain files and sub folders when processing.

 -------------------------------------------------------------------------------

-###USER STORY

-######Find all sub folders and files in sub folder.
+###USER STORY - Find all sub folders and files in sub folder.

 As a user, I should be able to see any sub folders in the default source and target folders.